 How does NFC work?

-When you pair two NFC-enabled devices, NFC can automatically connect them using Bluetooth and then start transferring information between them.
-Some devices, like Samsung Galaxy smartphones, can also use NFC to initiate a Direct WiFi connection between your devices automatically.
+When you pair two NFC-enabled devices, NFC can automatically connect them using Bluetooth and start transferring information between them.
+Some devices, like Samsung Galaxy smartphones, can also use NFC to automatically initiate a WiFi Direct connection between them.
 Compared to Bluetooth, WiFi Direct is much faster.

-• Contactless payments with your smartphone - you can use your NFC-enabled smartphone to perform quick payments, just like you would with a credit card.
+- Contactless payments with your smartphone or smartwatch.
+You can use your NFC-enabled smartphone or watch to make quick payments, just like a credit card.
 Both Google and Apple provide NFC payment solutions through their mobile Wallet apps.
-In these apps, you can store your credit card information and then make payments with your smartphone instead of your credit card.
+In these apps, you can store your credit card information and then make payments with your smartphone or smartwatch instead of your credit card.
 The payment process is thus faster.
+If you have an Android smartphone, here’s how to set up NFC payments.

-• Pair your smartphone with other consumer electronic devices - NFC can be used to pair your iPhone or your Android smartphones with headsets, portable speakers, media players, or game controllers that also have NFC.
+- Connect your smartphone to audio systems and other consumer electronic devices.
+NFC can pair your iPhone or Android smartphone with headsets, portable speakers, soundbars, media players, game controllers, or even laptop computers that also have NFC.

-• Pair your smartphone with your car - NFC is also getting great adoption from car manufacturers because this technology can allow users to connect their smart devices to their car multimedia system quickly.
-Companies such as BMW or Mercedes have added NFC to their new car models.
+- Pair your smartphone with your car.
+NFC is also getting great adoption from car manufacturers because this technology allows users to connect their smart devices to their car multimedia system quickly.
+Companies such as BMW, Mercedes, Hyundai, and Kia have added NFC to their new car models.

-• Transfer files from or to your smartphone - NFC can be used to automatically complete the steps of enabling, pairing, and establishing Bluetooth or Direct WiFi connections to perform file transfers between two NFC-enabled smartphones, but also from your smartphone to your tablet, laptop, or 2-in-1 device.
+- Copy files to and from your smartphone.
+NFC can automatically complete the steps of enabling, pairing, and establishing Bluetooth or Direct WiFi connections to perform file transfers between two NFC-enabled smartphones and from your smartphone to your tablet, laptop computer, or 2-in-1 device.

 What is an NFC tag?

-NFC tags are small, inexpensive, smart tags made with a tiny amount of storage memory, a radio chip, and a small antenna.
-They are very thin devices that can be inserted into small plastic cases or even stuck to a paper or a flyer.
+NFC tags are small, inexpensive smart tags made with a tiny amount of storage memory, a radio chip, and a small antenna.
+They are very thin devices that can be inserted into small plastic cases or even stuck to paper or a leaflet.
 NFC tags don’t need batteries to run: they draw their power from NFC-enabled devices that you tap or keep close to them using induction.

 What is an NFC tag reader?

 NFC tags can be read with, you guessed, an NFC tag reader.
 NFC tag readers are NFC-enabled devices that can read the information stored on an NFC tag.
 The most common NFC readers are smartphones.
 Usually, Android devices can read (and also write) NFC tags by default, as the operating system knows how to work with this technology.
-On the other hand, only newer iPhones can do that directly, as Apple didn’t use to let iOS automatically read NFC tags on older iPhones.
-We’re touching on this subject in more detail later in this article.
+On the other hand, only newer iPhones can do that directly, as Apple didn’t let iOS automatically read NFC tags on older iPhones.
+I’ll discuss this subject in more detail later in this article.

 Where else is NFC used?